Upper bounds for constant slope $p$-adic families of modular forms: Constant slope radii and log derivatives

 \end{theorem} \begin{proof} If $U$ is a constant slope $p$-adic family passing through $f$ and $W = \kappa(U)$, then

 by Proposition \ref{prop:constant-slope-approximation}.
 Taking the infimum over such $U$ proves the theorem. \end{proof}

 Let us make some minor consistency checks.
-First, it is certainly possible that $a_p'(w_\kappa) = 0$ (as opposed to $a_p(f)$, which is assumed to be non-zero).
+First, it is possible that $a_p'(w_\kappa) = 0$ (as opposed to $a_p(f)$, which is always non-zero).
 In that case, the result is trivial because $0 \leq \CSw(f)$ by definition.
-More generally, Theorem \ref{theorem:L-invariant-in-text} is also trivial if the left-hand side of \eqref{eqn:log-bound} happens to be non-positive (see Example \ref{example:single-L-invariant-example} for instance).
+More generally, Theorem \ref{theorem:L-invariant-in-text} is also trivial if the left-hand side of \eqref{eqn:log-bound} happens to be non-positive (cf.\ Example \ref{example:single-L-invariant-example}).

 A second check we might use is Hida theory (where $v_p(a_p(f)) = 0$).
 Hida theory provides many examples where $\CSw(f) = 0$, i.e.\ examples where $f$ lives in a $p$-adic family that maps isomorphically onto an entire component of $p$-adic weight space.
 If that is so, our bound implies that $v_p(a_p'(w_\kappa)) \geq 0$.
 That is consistent because, in such examples, the function $a_p$ is defined by a power series with integral coefficients.